 A Duty To Report

 All employees and agencies of Morning Star School have an obligation to report professional misconduct which affects the health, safety, or welfare of students.
-Please report to Jean Barnes, Principal or Deacon Scott Conway, Superintendent of Catholic Schools.
+Please report to Elaine Shott, Principal or Deacon Scott Conway, Superintendent of Catholic Schools.

 All employees have a duty to report suspected cases of Child Abuse or Neglect.
 Call 800.962.2873.

 Harassment and Discrimination Policy

 Morning Star School is committed to providing an environment that is free of discrimination and harassment.
 In keeping with this commitment, the school will not tolerate harassment or discrimination on the basis of a person’s protected status, such as gender, color, race, ancestry, national origin, age, physical differences, mental condition, marital status, veteran status, citizenship status.
 All employees, faculty members and students are protected under this policy.
 In addition, this policy applies to all conduct occurring on school grounds, at assignments outside the school, or at school-sponsored events.
 All students are responsible for helping to assure that any harassment or discrimination is reported.
 If a student witnesses or learns of any conduct that violates this policy, the student must immediately report the incident to his/her principal.
 If, however, the principal is the individual who is believed to have engaged in the inappropriate conduct, the student should notify the Superintendent of Schools of the Diocese of St. Augustine.
 If an investigation reveals that inappropriate conduct has occurred, the school will take corrective action based on the circumstances.

 Reporting of Professional Misconduct